-However strange it sounds, most seasoned weed users will admit one thing – that they’ve done a Google search on weed and body odor at least once after noticing that their sweat smells a lot like weed.
+However strange it sounds, most seasoned weed users will admit one thing – that they’ve done a Google search on weed and BO at least once after noticing that their sweat smells a lot like weed.
 Maybe it was the day after a friendly (but long) bong session when you noticed that your underarms emit a familiar smell and it got you wondering – could that really be the smell of weed?

 Well, you’re not weird for thinking that.
 In fact, if you really do Google anything on it, you’ll come across tons of questions and discussions posted by weed users on online forums like Reddit and Quora.
 It seems like this phenomenon is experienced by cannabis smokers all around the world, so we thought we’d discuss it today and offer some answers.